-HCV Category Identification Potential HCV trigger HCV 2 Landscape-level ecosystems and mosaics.
-Intact Forest Landscapes and large landscape-level ecosystems and ecosystem mosaics that are significant at global, regional or national levels, and that contain viable populations of the great majority of the naturally occurring species in natural patterns of distribution and abundance.
-Map of HCV 2 sites in New Zealand 12 : Intact Forest Landscapes (intactforests.org) Large landscape-level ecosystems and ecosystem mosaics, often designated as conservation/forest parks or national parks.
+HCV Category Identification Potential HCV trigger HCV 2 Map Landscape-level ecosystems and mosaics.
+Intact Forest Landscapes and large landscape-level ecosystems and ecosystem mosaics that are significant at global, regional or national levels, and that contain viable populations of the great majority of the naturally occurring species in natural ip of HCV 2 sites in New Zealand 12 : act Forest Landscapes (intactforests.org) Large landscape-level ecosystems and ecosystem mosaics, often designated as conservation/forest parks or national parks.
 Where the intact landscape adjoins the MU and the adjoining sections of the MU are managed as protection zone, these sections of the MU may add to or be part of the larger significant landscape.